Tony Hawk’s™ Pro Skater™ 3 + 4 – A Legendary Remake Slams Down July 11

 New Tricks

-Most of the basic tricks toolkit from Tony Hawk’s Pro Skater 1 and 2 carries over here on Skate.
-But what about the new tricks?
+The majority of the basic tricks toolkit from Tony Hawk’s Pro Skater 1 and 2 will get you by here on Skate.
+But what about all that new trickery?

-As the creative director of Tony Hawk’s Pro Skater 3 + 4 highlights, skitching is getting expanded, now allowing skaters to combo into a skitch and not just end a combo on one.
-The best part is that these new skitch mechanics are added onto Tony Hawk’s Pro Skater 3, a game that never had such a feature to begin with.
+Skitching, as creative director of Tony Hawk’s Pro Skater 3 + 4 notes, is being expanded; skaters can combo in and out of a skitch now, instead of simply ending a combo on one.
+Even better, these new skitch mechanics are bolted onto Tony Hawk’s Pro Skater 3 which never included them to start with.

 Create Skater